 You can self-refer to our bladder, bowel, pelvic floor and stoma service by using our online referral forms or by calling our Single point of contact on 0300 304 5555.
 Please note our Stoma service is only for patients registered to GPs in Greater Huddersfield.

-The Continence Team are focused on providing proactive continence care to all our patients including those who are housebound.
+Focused on providing proactive continence care to all our patients including those who are housebound.
 Our aim is always to provide the right advice and support so that an individual develops the skills and knowledge to improve or even cure their continence problem.
 We provide advice and support on the management of a bladder, bowel or pelvic floor dysfunction.
 All of our treatment programmes are aimed at maximising independence, promoting dignity and improving a patient’s presenting condition.

 Most people who work with us will experience a significant improvement in symptoms within six months.
 The people who achieve the best results are those who take on board the specific advice provided after their assessment.